tom-codez/tom-codez/README.md

 - I started to learn code full time in April 2022.

+- My work is also viewable at: https://codepen.io/tom-codez

 - 🌱 I’m currently learning HTML, CSS, C & Javascript

 - 📫 How to reach me...